April 16, 2019

 Given all the data collated that shows how certain individuals became extraordinary, the information presented by the author is worth ruminating upon at length.
-And seeing as Colvin also gave individuals a jump-off point, the book does hold a lot of significance one way or another.
+And seeing as Colvin also gave individuals a serious jump-off point, the book does hold a lot of significance any way you slice it.

-If you wish to read a book that offers value, ideas to ruminate upon which might just change your life, and also want to know what separates the top tier from all the rest, get this book.
+Either way, if you wish to read a book that offers value, intriguing ideas to ruminate upon at length which might just change your life, coupled with reasons why proper practice through deliberately mindful action can lead to success, get this book.

 Geoff Colvin, Talent Is Overrated – What Really Separates World-Class Performers From Everybody Else, p.
 205.

 If you find value in this information, feel free to share it.
 This article is free and open source.
 All individuals have permission to republish this article under a Creative Commons license with attribution to Zy Marquiez and BreakawayIndividual.com